colas002/YujieHe.github.io/essays/discuss-and-view-of-Javascript.md

 ---
 layout: essay
 type: essay
-title: "The discuss and view of Javascript"
+title: "The Discuss and View of Javascript"
 # All dates must be YYYY-MM-DD format!
 date: 2023-08-31
 published: true